maciekfabia/sdk-nrf/doc/nrf/ug_zigbee.rst

 Available drivers, libraries, and samples
 *****************************************

-See :ref:`samples` for the list of available Zigbee samples.
+See :ref:`zigbee_samples` for the list of available Zigbee samples.

 .. |zboss_lib| replace:: The |NCS|'s Zigbee protocol uses the ZBOSS library, a third-party precompiled Zigbee stack.